Divorce Day – Fact or Fiction?

-Whilst the debate ‘rages’ on about ‘Divorce-Day’, January provides a window of opportunity to highlight the many and varied brilliant services that amicable and others like us, such Resolution, offer couples who want to divorce amicably and in a better way.
+Whilst the debate ‘rages’ on about ‘Divorce-Day’, January provides a window of opportunity to highlight the many and varied brilliant divorce-diagnostic that amicable and others like us, such Resolution, offer couples who want to divorce amicably and in a better way.
 There’s usually little interest in good news stories but ‘Divorce-Day’ provides a platform for promoting divorce without conflict and the campaign to secure a change in the law and #NoFaultDivorce.
 Both these initiatives will make finalising the ending of a relationship less stressful and allow people to focus on their children if they have them, and their mental health.
 A dignified divorce process is the mark of a civilised society and we should be using every available opportunity to further that cause.

 If you would like to find out more about divorcing amicably please contact us on 020 3004 4695.